Publishing Notice Prior to publishing work performed on Summit, please contact firstname.lastname@example.org.

 rsync are available on Summit for small remote transfers.

 For larger remote transfers with AlpineTDS, we recommend staging the data through Atlas and using Globus to do the remote transfer.
 In this case, HPSS can be used as a pass-through between Atlas and AlpineTDS as mentioned above.

-Please see the Titan Userguide’s Remote Transfers section for information about how to transfer data between Atlas and systems located outside OLCF.
+Please see the Titan User Guide’s Remote Transfers section for additional options (and more detailed information) about how to transfer data between Atlas and systems located outside OLCF.

 HPSS Best Practices